The following professionals lent their expertise to this article:

 Are there medical assistant programs available online?

-Yes, medical assistant programs are available online, not only in New Mexico but nationwide.
-However, programs are rarely entirely online, as most online medical assistant programs in New Mexico require hands-on, in-person experience.
-Some schools offer in-person options for required clinical work.
+Yes.
+In fact, online medical assistant programs have become extremely popular not only in New Mexico but nationwide.
+However, programs are rarely entirely online, as most online medical assistant programs in New Mexico require (or include as an option) hands-on clinical practice experiences attended at medical practice facilities in the school’s or student’s local area.

 Are online medical assistant programs accredited?